Mohamedelbeshlawy/ruby-app-deployment/README.md

 ##### First we need to change few things:

-1. Change the created images in the docker compose file
+1. Change the created images in the docker compose file.
-2. Create the needed volumes
+2. Create the needed volumes.

  ``` docker volume create --name drkiq-postgres  ```

  ``` docker volume create --name drkiq-redis  ```

-##### Then we run
+##### Then we run:

  ``` docker-compose up  ```